awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 + [Standard Setup of Toolchain for Linux](https://docs.espressif.com/projects/esp-idf/en/v3.3/get-started-cmake/linux-setup.html)

 **Note**
-Version 3\.3 of the ESP\-IDF \(the version used by Amazon FreeRTOS\) does not support the latest version of the ESP32 compiler\.
+Version 3\.3 of the ESP\-IDF \(the version used by FreeRTOS\) does not support the latest version of the ESP32 compiler\.
 You must use the compiler that is compatible with version 3\.3 of the ESP\-IDF \(see the links above\)\.
 To check the version of your compiler, run "xtensa\-esp32\-elf\-gcc \-\-version"\.

 ### Install CMake<a name="gsg-espressif-cmake"></a>

-The CMake build system is required to build the Amazon FreeRTOS demo and test applications for this device\.
-Amazon FreeRTOS supports versions 3\.13 and later\.
+The CMake build system is required to build the FreeRTOS demo and test applications for this device\.
+FreeRTOS supports versions 3\.13 and later\.

 You can download the latest version of CMake from [CMake\.org](https://cmake.org/download/)\.
 Both source and binary distributions are available\.

-For more details about using CMake with Amazon FreeRTOS, see [Using CMake with Amazon FreeRTOS](getting-started-cmake.md)\.
+For more details about using CMake with FreeRTOS, see [Using CMake with FreeRTOS](getting-started-cmake.md)\.

 ## Establish a Serial Connection<a name="establish-serial-connection"></a>